rockettpunk/dead-canary/README.md

 - Arduino IDE
 - A Linux server or NAS
 - Local Wi-Fi
-- (Optional) Glorious plastic pot for housing
+- (Optional) Hipster film cannister for housing

 ---